yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 Unfortunately we could not really use it in our stock prices datasets because we do not have seasonality in such data.
 Recall that stock prices follow a ```random walk``` and hence, we need a more robust model for prediction - the **ARIMA model**.

-Before diving into the ARIMA mnodel, it is important to understand other underlying statistical models that will allow us to better understand our time series.
+Before diving into the ARIMA mnodel, it is important to explore other statistical models that will allow us to better understand our time series.
 We need to first understand if our time series is at all ```predictable```.

 #### 6.1 White Noise Model